cuprous-au/vega-view/README.md

 $my_data | vega view "My Custom Visualization" $spec
 ```

-## The Webview
+## The `vega-view`  Executable

-The webview is created and populated by a rust binary `vega-view`.
-The nushell scripts find it from the environment via `$env.vega_view_bin`.
-It uses [wry](https://github.com/tauri-apps/wry) to access the platform's webview component.
+The `vega-view` executable creates and controls the webview.
+Inputs are JSON for data and specifications and HTML for the page template.

-Inputs to `vega-view` are JSON.
-The `vega view` script wraps `vega-view` and takes care of conversions.
+The `vega view` nushell command wraps the executable and takes care of conversions from nushell tables.
+The wrapper locates the executable via the environment variable `$env.vega_view_bin`.

-Some options are only available by calling `vega-view` directly.
+It is possible to use `vega-view` directly without the nushell scripting:

 ```
-> ^$env.vega_view_bin --help
-Display a Web View, usually for Vega graphs

 Usage: vega-view [OPTIONS] <SPEC>

 Arguments: